Why I recommend Squarespace

 Best-in-class website template design

 In general, Squarespace template designs are clean, minimal and contemporary.
 Squarespace combines a simple user experience and beautiful design to give website visitors a seamless, pleasant website experience - that is what you want in a website.
 No clutter, no confusion, no guesswork.
 And with its mobile optimization, the same goes for the experience on mobile.
-Other website builders do not come close.
+Other website builders do not come close if you are DIYing your own website.

-If you’re they type of person who wants to be in complete control of the website layout, Squarespace may not be for you.
-Squarespace websites look so good because Squarespace limits the flexibility of the template.
+If you’re the type of person who wants to be in complete control of the website layout, Squarespace may not be for you.
+Squarespace websites look so good because Squarespace limits the flexibility of the template styles.
 I understand how this can be frustrating, but most of the limitations are there to prevent a cluttered design and bad user experience.
-Those limitations exist to ultimately make for a better website for your website visitors and customers.
+Those limitations exist to ultimately make for a better website experience for your website visitors and customers.
+Some of the layout rigidity that used to exist in Squarespace has been relaxed considerably with the new Fluid Engine WYSIWYG editor in Squarespace 7.1 - if you haven’t tried it yet, you should!
+I suggest you give it a test run to see for yourself how easy it is to move elements and sections.

 Other considerations

-While I strongly prefer Squarespace for small businesses and individuals, I do not recommend Squarespace for larger brands and businesses.
-The limitations I mentioned are usually too restricting for bigger websites, and managing many pages in Squarespace can become difficult.
-For larger websites, I would recommend an open source website platform (recommendations will vary depending on requirements) and a professional website team.
+While I usually prefer Squarespace for small businesses and creatives, I do not recommend Squarespace for larger brands and businesses and websites with a LOT of content.
+The limitations I mentioned are usually too restricting for bigger websites, and managing many pages in Squarespace can become cumbersome and confusing.
+For larger websites, I would recommend an open source website platform like WordPress (recommendations will vary depending on requirements) and a professional website team.

-I find with my clients that Squarespace’s WYSIWYG website builder has a steep learning curve so there’s usually some trial and error in the beginning.
+I find with my clients that Squarespace’s WYSIWYG website builder called Fluid Engine still takes some time to get used to so there’s usually some trial and error in the beginning.
 Once you’re comfortable with the platform, it should be very easy to update and maintain your website.
+See a quick guide on using “Blocks” and Fluid Engine in this Squarespace help page: https://support.squarespace.com/hc/en-us/articles/206543757-Adding-content-with-blocks

-Check out what Squarespace has to offer and sign up here (yes, that’s an affiliate link)
+Check out what Squarespace has to offer and sign up here for an extended trial and 20% discount (yes, that’s an affiliate link)